sktoyo/NaCTR/README.md

-# NaCTAR
+# NaCTR
-We developed a natural product-derived drug discovery pipeline using data-driven approaches, named NaCTAR.
+We developed a Natural product-derived Compound-based drug discovery pipeline from Traditional oriental medicine by search space Reduction, named NaCTAR.

-We used Parkinson's disease as a case study to demonstrate the effectiveness of NaCTAR.
+We used Parkinson's disease as a case study to demonstrate the effectiveness of NaCTR.

 ## Requirements
 Python version